Stanley Tigerman: Other work

 Tigerman designed exhibition installations for museums in the United States, Portugal and Puerto Rico.
 In 1976, he helped organize a museum exhibition titled "Chicago Architects" highlighting work from lesser-known architects that he thought were overlooked in Chicago's modernist architectural history.
 In 1988, Tigerman designed an exhibition at the Art Institute of Chicago on the architectural history of Chicago.

 Tigerman was director of the School of Architecture at the University of Illinois at Chicago from 1988 until he was fired in 1993, after his outspokenness style was not appreciated by the university administration.
 In 1994, Tigerman and the designer Eva L. Maddox co-founded Archeworks, a nonprofit institute in Chicago for students focused on urban problems.
 Tigerman was director at Archeworks for 15 years.

 In addition to architecture, Tigerman designed products, such as tableware for the Swid Powell Company, a cookie jar, a coffee and tea set, and watches for Projects.

 Tigerman wrote several books, including Versus: An American Architect's Alternatives in 1982, a monograph of his work in 1989, and Architecture of Exile.

 Personal life

 Tigerman was married three times.
 He had a son and daughter from his first marriage.
-In 1979, he married his third wife Margaret McCurry, an Episcopalian, a fellow architect, and later his partner.
+In 1979, he married his third wife Margaret McCurry, an Episcopalian, a fellow architect.
 They were married 40 years and lived at 900-910 North Lake Shore apartments designed by Mies van der Rohe on Chicago's lakefront.
 He died on June 3, 2019, aged 88.